"When I create Peace, Harmony and Balance in my mind...

 Enjoy the holiday season by focussing on the joy and goodwill of the season.
 This track will help to keep the other aspects in perspective and proportion, releasing stress and promoting relaxation and calm.

-for up to 4 Self-Hypnosis Downloads, and subscribe to our bi-monthly newsletter. *If you do not wish to be included on our Newsletter list, please simply unsubscribe on receipt of your first newsletter.
+Subscribe to our newsletter above to receive regular updates, tools etc. and receive a discount code to download the above Self-Hypnosis MP3s completely FREE! *If you would like to access the downloadable MP3s but do not wish to be included on our Newsletter list, please simply unsubscribe on receipt of your first newsletter.

 *Please note: Do not listen while driving or operating machinery.
 Tracks are intended for relaxation purposes only.
 They are not medical or therapeutic devices and are not intended to diagnose, treat, cure or prevent any medical condition or disease.

 Using hypnosis, a deep level of relaxation can be achieved in which our mind is more open to receiving positive suggestions, providing more effective ways to help us achieve what we want to, and eliminate those unhelpful beliefs, habits and behaviours that often hold us back.